Providing educational choice in Memphis

 The mission of MOST is to give Memphis-area families the opportunity to send their children to the schools that best fit their needs, regardless of financial circumstances or ZIP code.
 To fulfill its mission, MOST offers partial need-based scholarships, beginning in PK3 through grade 2, to qualifying families who wish to send their children to private schools.

 We are NOT...

 Anti-public-schools: MOST supports great schools wherever they are and however they are funded.

-- A handout: MOST helps low-income families meet their financial responsibilty at schools that charge tuition.
-There is a partnership among MOST, the schools, and the parents who must contribute financially toward the cost of their children's education at a private or parochial school.
+A handout: MOST helps lower-income families meet their financial responsibility at schools that charge tuition.
+There is a partnership among MOST, the schools, and the parents, who must contribute financially toward the cost of their children's education at a private school.

-Families who qualify financially may apply for a scholarship for their preschooler, kindergartner, first grader, or special needs child.
-Scholarships are awarded in a random lottery of eligible families during the spring before the child starts school in August.
-The parents or guardians of MOST Scholars then choose the school they believe is the best fit for their child and family, and MOST pays the scholarship funds directly to the chosen schools.
+Families who qualify financially may apply for a scholarship for their preschooler, kindergartner, first-grader, or special-needs child.
+Note: Each February, MOST receives hundreds more pre-applications than it can fund, so the scholarships are awarded by lottery in the spring before school starts in August.
+The parents or guardians of MOST Scholars choose the schools they believe are the best fit for their children, and MOST pays the scholarship funds directly to the chosen schools.

 Scholarship amounts are determined based on a combination of the family’s income, household size, and the portion of tuition they are expected to pay.
 The current average scholarship is $2,769 per year.

 MOST Scholars who remain financially eligible continue to receive their scholarships through grade eight.
 During the second semester of eighth grade, MOST Scholars can apply for the MOST High School Scholars Program and the Founder's Scholarship, and their families must remain financially eligible.